dpseidel/tidytuesday/TidyWork/Week5.md

 I've played a little with `plotly` and would love to make its `tooltip` columns dynamically programmed but that might be a bit much for me right now.
 Instead, I thought I would play with `sf` and `mapview` a bit.

 I'd still like to make this interactive -- so you can chose a new column to display from a dropdown... but the only way I can think to do that is with a shiny app.
 I wonder if that is doable in `leaflet` or `mapview` proper.
 For now, I can add them individuals as layers and "burst"... then they are interactive in the layer menu and can be turned on or off.
 Not perfect but a neat option when you don't want to build out a full custom webapp.
+On the github Markdown this will just be a screenshot but see [my website](danaseidel.com) for the fully interactive html version.

 ``` r
 library(mapview)